nsc9605/Password-Generator/README.md

    • Does the user want the new password to contain lowercase characters?
    • Does the new password contain uppercase characters?
    • Does the new password contain number numeric characters?
-   • Does the new password contian special characters?
+   • Does the new password contain special characters?

 Once the program has verified that the password meets the minimum and maximum length requirements, it will generate a secure password using the criteria the user has selected.
 The new password is then displayed in the text area on the page.